 Pre-requisites: Coding (either MATLAB, Python, or C++).

-Prof. Constantine Sideris: ACME Lab - COMPUTATIONAL
+Prof. Constantine Sideris: ACME Lab

-Magnetic Bio-sensing: In this project, the student will learn about Point-of-Care biosensors, how they work, and will help measure and characterize new magnetic biosensor chips that we are designing in our group.
-Point-of-Care bio-sensing seeks to achieve personalized healthcare by miniaturizing and bringing diagnostic sensors that only require small biological samples to peoples’ homes.
+Magnetic Biosensing: In this project, the student will learn about Point-of-Care biosensors, how they work, and will help measure and characterize new magnetic biosensor chips that we are designing in our group.
+Point-of-Care biosensing seeks to achieve personalized healthcare by miniaturizing and bringing diagnostic sensors that only require small biological samples to peoples’ homes.
 These sensors require only a small biological sample for analysis such as a drop of blood from a finger prick or a saliva sample and will be capable of diagnosing a variety of diseases and health conditions including infections and heart disease.
-SHINE student would mostly be doing computational and experimental work.

-Prof. Constantine Sideris: ACME Lab - COMPUTATIONAL
+Prof. Constantine Sideris: ACME Lab - EXPERIMENTAL COMPUTATIONAL

 Pre-requisite: Basic Physics